The 7.3 Powerstroke HPOP is the core of your diesel engine’s fuel delivery system.

 At the very least, it makes me feel better.
 And I swear my 7.3 injectors purr like a kitten afterward.
 Reason enough in my book.

 We explained earlier how to check the 7.3 powerstroke HPOP oil level.
-I'm going to write a detailed post on how to change your 7.3 oil, start to finish.
+And here’s DHD’s post on how to change your 7.3 oil, start to finish.